 The Bushnell 4X30 Spectator Sports Binocular befits this purpose perfectly.
 First, they are manufactured utilizing great quality optics.
 With Permafocus Technology, you don’t have to keep adjusting to view distant object or put them in focus.
 It is a waterproof binocular as well as fog proof.
 This pair is probably the best one I have ever tested for concert and sports view.

 Another amazing product from Celestron is the Celestron Granite 8×42 Binocular.
-It is a great looking gadget with interesting practical advantages.
+It is a great looking bino with practical advantages.
 You get a perfect grip that is less weighty.
 I usually prefer holding my binocular in a comfortable grip; whereby it cannot get intertwined with branches as I maneuver my way in the forest.
 Also, when in a hilly landscape, I would prefer something that is light, not too bulky; I wouldn’t like to add weight when climbing up.

 Indeed, quality and great attention to detail matter a lot in wide angle binocular.
 The Eschenbach Trophy D 8×56 ED Binoculars is a proud expression of attention to detail.